-In October 2014, we held a stockholder advisory vote on the compensation of our Named Executive Officers.

-commonly referred to as a say-on-pay vote.
-Our overwhelmingly stockholders approved the compensation of our Named Executive Officers, with over 95% of stockholder votes cast in favor of our 2014 say-on-pay resolution (excluding abstentions and broker non-votes).
-As we evaluated our compensation practices and talent needs since that time and during fiscal year 2017, we were mindful of the strong support our stockholders expressed for our compensation program.
+In September 2017, we held a stockholder advisory vote on the compensation of our Named Executive Officers, commonly referred to as a say-on-pay vote.
+Our stockholders overwhelmingly approved the compensation of our Named Executive Officers, with over 95% of stockholder votes cast in favor of our 2017 say-on-pay resolution (excluding abstentions and broker non-votes).
+As we evaluated our compensation practices and talent needs since that time and during fiscal year 2018, we were mindful of the strong support our stockholders expressed for our compensation program.
 As a result, following our annual review of our executive compensation program, the Compensation Committee decided to generally retain our existing approach to executive compensation for our continuing executives, with an emphasis on short- and long-term incentive compensation that rewards our senior executives when they deliver value for our stockholders.
 At this annual meeting of stockholders, stockholders will vote, on an advisory basis, on the compensation of our Named Executive Officers.
 The Compensation Committee and board of directors value stockholder opinions and will take into account the outcome of this year's advisory vote in making future decisions on executive compensation.

-In addition, when determining how often to hold a stockholder advisory vote on the compensation of our Named Executive Officers, the board of directors took into account the strong preference for a triennial vote expressed by our stockholders at our 2011 annual meeting.
-Accordingly, in 2011 the board of directors determined that we would hold an advisory stockholder vote on the compensation of our Named Executive Officers every three years until the next say-on-pay frequency vote.
-At this 2017 annual meeting of stockholders, the stockholders will vote, on an advisory basis, on the frequency with which we should hold say-on-pay votes, either every year, every two years or every three years.
-The Compensation Committee and board of directors will take into account the outcome of this year's advisory vote in making its decision on how frequently we hold say-on-pay votes.
+In addition, when determining how often to hold a stockholder advisory vote on the compensation of our Named Executive Officers, the board of directors took into account the strong preference for an annual vote expressed by our stockholders at our 2017 annual meeting.
+Accordingly, in 2017 the board of directors determined that we would hold an advisory stockholder vote on the compensation of our Named

+Executive Officers every year until the next say-on-pay frequency vote.